victor-gil-sepulveda/pyRMSD/README.md

 ## FUTURE IMPROVEMENTS
 If you have used this package and you feel something is missing/incorrect or whatever, you can change it and contribute.
 Some examples of things that need to be improved are:
+* Solving bug in the CondensedMatrix object (erroneous creation when using a numpy array)
 * Adding number of threads option for any OpenMP calculator.  **DONE**
 * Adding  number of blocks and threads per block option in CUDA calculator.  **DONE**
 * Create an installer using Python distutils (difficult because of the use of CUDA).